 A vendor shall immediately report any attempt by a County officer, employee or agent to solicit such improper consideration.
-The report shall be made either to the County manager charged with the supervision of the employee or to the County Auditor-Controller's Employee Fraud Hotline at (800) 544-6861.
+The report shall be made either to the County manager charged with the supervision of the employee or to the County Auditor-Controller's Employee Fraud Hotline at (800) 544-6861 or http://fraud.lacounty.gov/.
 Failure to report such a solicitation may result in the vendor's submission being eliminated from consideration.